kkontosis/arachnefs/README.md

 > A: By utilizing remote or external space

->> Q: Does it support redundancy (if a disk fails data is read from another disk)?
+>> Q: Then, why not use that space directly?

-> A: Yes, it is highly available and automatically syncing and so it also acts as automatic backup
+> A: Because it supports redundancy (if a disk fails data is read from another disk), in other words, is highly available.
+It syncs data automatically when the sources are connected, with no user action.
+This way it also acts as an automated backup.

 >> Q: And how is this project new?